robskidmore/now-v2-global-state/README.md

 The zeit docs on [In-memory Cahcing and Global State](https://zeit.co/docs/v2/deployments/concepts/lambdas/#in-memory-caches) weren't particularly helpful either.

+So I set out to figure it out for myself.

 This repo consists of two functions

 ## global/index.js